AgileRL/AgileRL/docs/trainers/index.rst

 ========

-AgileRL provides a **Trainer** abstraction that encapsulates the full evolutionary training pipeline — environment creation, population management, mutation, tournament selection, and the training loop — behind a single, declarative interface.
+AgileRL provides a **Trainer** abstraction that encapsulates the full evolutionary training pipeline (environment creation, population management, mutation, tournament selection, and the training loop) behind a single, declarative interface.
 Instead of stitching these components together manually, you describe *what* to train and the trainer handles the *how*.